dmauser/Lab/AZVPNGW/IKE-Logs/README.md

 ### Identify IPSec Pre-Shared Key (PSK) mismatch Issues

-In the example below an incorrect pre-shared key has been assigned in one remote VPN device and here how to identify the issue.
+In the example below an incorrect pre-shared key has been assigned in one remote VPN device and here is how to identify the issue:
 The query above got executed by changing only the last line to: **| sort by TimeGenerated desc** to bring more recent events to the top.

 ![Authentication failed](./shared-key-auth-failed.png)

-Few points to keep in mind to assist you on the troubleshooting:
+Few points to keep in mind to assist you on troubleshooting:

 - [SEND][SA_INIT] - IKE SA has been initiated by Azure VNG Gateway (IKE INITIATOR)
 - [LOCAL_MSG] - Azure VPN Gateway response for a configuration sent by remote VPN device.